 Trading by Bank Insiders Before and During the 2007-2008 Financial Crisis

-This paper sheds new light on the role of bank executives in the financial crisis.
-It examines whether bank executives foresaw the poor performance of their own bank before the crisis by analyzing their insider trading patterns.
+This paper sheds new light on the role bank executives played in the financial crisis.
+It examines whether they foresaw the poor performance of their own bank by analyzing their insider trading patterns.
 Insider trading during 2006 predicts stock returns during the crisis: a portfolio strategy based on insider trading information earns a risk-adjusted return of over 40% during the crisis.
-Further, banks with a high exposure to the housing market and banks with a low exposure exhibit different patterns starting in mid-2006, when US housing prices first declined.
-Insiders of high-exposure banks were 20% more likely to sell stock than insiders of low-exposure banks.
+Further, banks with a high exposure to the housing market and banks with a low exposure exhibit different insider trading patterns starting in mid-2006, when US housing prices first decline: insiders of high-exposure banks are 20% more likely to sell stock than insiders of low-exposure banks.
 This pattern is more pronounced for CEOs than other insiders.
-However, insider trading patterns of high- and low-exposure banks did not differ before 2006.
+However, insider trading patterns of high- and low-exposure banks do not differ before 2006.
 Replacing high-exposure banks by too-big-too-fail banks yields similar results.
 This evidence indicates that insiders of high-exposure and too-big-too-fail banks revised their assessment of their banks’ investments following the reversal in the housing market.

 Keywords: insider trading, financial crisis, executive compensation